MoltenMuffins/Pylodica/README.md

 # Pylodica
-A Python library for for creating music algorithmically
+A Python framework for for creating music algorithmically

 ## WIP